Cue the Waterworks

 There’s a huge stand of white pine here, clearly planted many decades ago.
 I noticed a few side trails spoking off here and there, but they didn’t look like anything other than herd paths leading to nearby housing.

-Approaching the western end of the property (nearing Old Country Road if you’re familiar with the area), The trail crests a rise, crosses an outlet stream, and then enters thicker woods on its way to the end.
+Approaching the western end of the property (nearing Old County Road if you’re familiar with the area), The trail crests a rise, crosses an outlet stream, and then enters thicker woods on its way to the end.

 Then it just ends.